St Peter's Church and Monastery, Mdina

-The Church and Monastery of St Peter (Il-knisja u monasteru ta' San Pietru) is a Catholic Benedictine monastery for cloistered nuns located in the medieval city of Mdina, Malta.
-The adjacent church is dedicated to St Peter and St Benedict.
+The Church and Monastery of St Peter (Il-knisja u monasteru ta' San Pietru) is a Catholic church complex in Mdina, Malta.
+It formerly housed a Benedictine monastery for cloistered nuns.
+The church is dedicated to St Peter and St Benedict.
+In February 2026, the Holy See suppressed the monastery following the signing of long-term lease agreements without the required canonical authorisations.
+Administrative control of the property was transferred to the Abbot Primate of the Order of Saint Benedict.

 History

 The monastery was founded by Pope Callixtus III in 1455 at the request of the citizens of Mdina, on the site of a medieval hospital.
 The present church as seen today was rebuilt by the nuns in around 1625 with the support of Bishop Baldassare Cagliares, whose coat of arms is displayed above the church door.

 Interior of the church

 The altarpiece if 1682 by the artist Mattia Preti depicts the Madonna and Child with Saint Peter, St Benedict and St Scholastica.
 Other works depict Our Lady of the Pillar, by Francesco Zahra.
 The altar was installed in the church in the 1740s, and is the work of Francesco Zahra, marmista Claudio Duranti, and bronzaro Marco Morelli.
 The church also holds the remains of the Blessed Maria Adeodata Pisani(1806–55), a cloistered nun who lived at the monastery in the 19th century.
 The Blessed Maria Adeodata Pisani was beatified by Pope John Paul II during his visit to Malta in May 2001.

 A back wing of the monastery has been opened to the public as a museum.
 The rooms of the Blessed Adeodata Pisani at the monastery are also open to visitors.